-Course Website and Online Lectures: All lecture slides and tutorials will be posted on Quercus (q.utoronto.ca) the evening before.
+Course Website and Online Lectures: All lecture slides will be posted on Quercus (q.utoronto.ca) before the lecture begins.
+Materials discussed in tutorials (e.g. computer codes) will also be posted on Quercus, either before or after the tutorial.
 Additional announcements may also be made on the course website, so please check regularly.